 - Review your group’s social media accounts and communications and adapt controls that can flag possible HIPAA violations

-- Maintain a record of social media posts using your group’s official accounts that preserves posts, edits, and the format of social media messages
+- Maintain a record of social media posts using an official account that preserves posts, edits, and the format of social media messages

 - Do not participate in social media discussions with patients who have disclosed PHI on social media.

-- Encourage staff to report any possible HIPAA breaches
+- Encourage staff to report any possible HIPAA violations

-- Ensure social media accounts are included in your group’s risk assessments
+- Ensure social media accounts are included in your organization´s risk assessments

-- Ensure proper access controls are in place to cut out unauthorized use of corporate social media accounts
+- Ensure proper access controls are in place to prevent unauthorized use of corporate social media accounts

-- Review all comments on social media platforms
+- Review all comments about the organization on social media platforms